AybSahri/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytical Project

 ## Overview
+Welcome to the **Data Warehouse and Analytical Project** repository!
-Building a SQL Data Warehouse through ETL processes, effective data modeling, and analytical querying to deliver business insights.
-This project covers the full data lifecycle from data extraction and transformation to loading, schema design, and running queries for reporting.
+This project builds a SQL Data Warehouse through ETL processes, effective data modeling, and analytical querying to deliver business insights.
+It covers the full data lifecycle, from data extraction and transformation to loading, schema design, and executing queries for reporting and analysis.

 ---